Technical problem with Kela’s remote customer service More information

 Whether your residence is considered to be permanent is determined on the basis of the Municipality of Residence Act.

-If you are a citizen of another EU or EEA or of Switzerland, you can get financial aid even if you have come to Finland to study.
-This requires that
+If you are a citizen of another EU or EEA or of Switzerland or if you are covered under the withdrawal agreement between the EU and the United Kingdom, you can get financial aid even if you have come to Finland to study.

-You can also get financial aid if you are the family member of a citizen of another EU or EEA country or of Switzerland who is employed in Finland.
+You are also eligible for financial aid if you are a family member of a citizen of an EU or EEA country or Switzerland who works in Finland or of a British citizen who works in Finland and is covered under the withdrawal agreement between the EU and the United Kingdom.